-Devon and Plymouth Chamber of Commerce - Dr Emily Beaumont is a Director and Paul James is a Director and Treasurer of Devon and Plymouth Chamber of Commerce and Richard Stevens is Chair of Plymouth Chamber of Commerce

-Expenditure totaling £6,570 (2020: £5,050) relating to patronage, partnership event and an awards dinner was incurred in year.
-There was £0 outstanding at year end (2020: £250).
-Income totaling £0 (2020: £932), relating to provision of hospitality for the Devon Business show was received in year.
+Devon and Plymouth Chamber of Commerce - Richard Stevens is the Chair for the Devon and Plymouth Chamber of Commerce, Dr Emily Beaumont is a Director and Paul James is a Director and Treasurer of Devon and Plymouth Chamber of Commerce Expenditure totaling £12,000 (2021: £6,570) relating to patronage, partnership event and an awards dinner was incurred in year.
+There was £6,000 outstanding at year end (2021: £0).
+Income totaling £0 (2021: £0) was received in year.